 Diversity and inclusion in the workplace: 4 key takeaways

 We recently hosted a live event that took a deep dive into the current state of diversity and inclusion, both outside of the workplace and within.
-Technology presents us with new opportunities to create more inclusive workplaces by supporting and promoting diversity across the business.
+Technology presents us with new opportunities to create more inclusive workplaces by supporting and promoting digital accessibility and diversity across the business.
 So, we brought together four influential thought leaders from around the globe to share their stories of how technology is helping them advance D&I at work and at large.

 #ChooseToChallenge inequality in the workplace